wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

+= 0.50 =
+Upgrade for the new [mla_gallery] shortcode, a superset of the [gallery] shortcode that provides many enhancements.
+These include taxonomy support and all post_mime_type values (not just images).

 = 0.41 =
 Upgrade for the new Bulk Edit area; add, remove or replace taxonomy terms for several attachments at once.
 Sort your media listing on ALT Text, exclude revisions from where-used reporting.